-Uber has reported on Friday that they will be incorporating a few changes to ensure safe travel for passenger and drivers alike in the United Kingdom, as an Uber appeal to overturn TfL (Transport for London) ban, which stopped their operations in London last year, which proved to be a great blow to the company.
+Uber has reported on Friday that they will be incorporating a few changes to ensure safe travel for passengers and drivers alike in the United Kingdom, as an Uber appeal to overturn TfL (Transport for London) ban, which stopped their operations in London last year, which proved to be a great blow to the company.

 These changes will include reports of serious incidents to the police and account for licensing details to their users in the UK as a part of their safety measures.
-TfL had introduced their own safety rules for drivers and users of the app, as opposed to Uber regulations that would include working hour limits for private hire vehicle drivers and the sharing of data with the government.
+TfL had introduced its own safety rules for drivers and users of the app, as opposed to Uber regulations that would include working hour limits for private hire vehicle drivers and the sharing of data with the government.

 We’re determined to change the way we do business, so we’ll carry on listening and plan to make other improvements over the coming months – Tom Elvidge, General manager of Uber U.K